 During 2001, several other comments were made by the band regarding the recording of their shows.
 They made it clear that they were fine with people recording their performances and trading them.
 They did make it clear that they were opposed to people making money from those recordings.
 As Bono says, "We invite people to bootleg our shows.
 We invite people to make copies, we've no problems with that, but if some guy is gonna make money off the back of this, we're gonna find out where he parks his car."
 Even with those comments being made, those recording cannot openly do so at a show, as security does still take steps to prevent that.(source: U2faqs.com)

-You can use any free and reliable download service, we recommend Rapidshare.com, Mediafire.com and if both really don't work you can also use Megaupload.com.
+You can use any free and reliable download service, we only support Mediafire, Mega.co.nz and Rapidshare.

-You can find a list of the latest upgrades on the audio tab of the show pages.
+You can find a list of the latest upgrades on the shows page, you can also subscribe to them using our RSS feeds.

 Generally the crew decides this, often we will also involve other members in the forums or with a poll (You Too at the frontpage).